TroyRobinson/Canvas-Editor/README.md

   - Integrates with pan.js to allow space key typing when editing (disables space+drag pan)
   - Uses MutationObserver to ensure new text elements start with contentEditable=false
   - Records content changes to undo.js when exiting edit mode (if content changed)
-  - Provides global API (`window.textEditing`) for other modules to check edit state
+  - Provides global API (`window.textEditing`) for other modules to check edit state.
+    - E.g. exposes isTextLikeElement utility globally for use by other modules (e.g., resize.js, selection.js)

 #### `js/marquee-selection.js`
 **Purpose**: Rectangle-based multi-selection